- Health Topics

 |Provide alternative service delivery where possible

 - All self-serve food or drink options, such as buffets, salad bars, and drink stations are prohibited.
-Similarly, use of food and beverage utensils and containers brought in by customers should be avoided.
+Similarly, the use of food and beverage utensils and containers brought in by customers should be avoided.

 - Prioritize outdoor seating as much as possible

-- Stagger and limit dining times to minimize the number of customers in the premise.
+- Stagger and limit dining times to minimize the number of customers in the premises.

-- Discourage crowded waiting areas by using phone app, text technology, or signs to alert patrons when their table is ready.
+- Discourage crowded waiting areas by using phone apps, text technology, or signs to alert patrons when their table is ready.
 Avoid using “buzzers” or other shared objects.